GrahamEckel/k-means-clustering/README.md

 # k-means-clustering
-A wildly inefficient implementation of k-means clustering using only Numpy.
-Gotta clean it up and lose at least 50% of those loops
+A relatively inefficient implementation of k-means clustering without using scikit-learn.
+Needs some refactoring.